 Chariklo stays close to Pluto right up to, and through the much-anticipated Saturn/Pluto conjunction beginning in January 2020.

 A female centaur and the wife of Chiron in Greek mythology, Chariklo exists as a dwarf planet somewhere between Saturn and Uranus.
 Discovered in 1997, she is a relatively newcomer on the cosmic stage- at least as far as human consciousness is concerned.
-It has been speculated by many (but by no means all) astronomers and astrologers that whenever a celestial body is discovered, it coincides with a previously unrealized aspect of human consciousness that is now ready to be integrated.
+Whenever a celestial body is discovered, it coincides with a previously unrealized aspect of human consciousness that is now ready to be integrated.
 Accordingly, the appropriate conditions are presented in the world psyche, and on the world stage so that can happen.

 This process is often not without much disruption, and when heavy weights like Pluto and Saturn are involved the stakes are high.